Ajay-Gandi/Portfolio/README.md

   <section id="about">
     <h2>About Me</h2>
-    <p>I am a B.Tech graduate in Mechanical Engineering with a passion for software development.
-Experienced in backend development using Python, Django, and APIs.
-Certified in MySQL and Data Analysis.</p>
+    <p>Hi, I’m Ajay Gandi – a backend developer with a passion for clean code, powerful APIs, and cloud-native solutions.
+Though I started with a degree in Mechanical Engineering, my curiosity for tech led me into the world of Python, Django, and cloud infrastructure.
+I’ve worked with teams at Tech Mahindra, Wipro, and Bit India, solving problems, building systems, and always learning something new.
+I'm currently diving deeper into scalable architectures, microservices, and automation tools.
+Welcome to my space!</p>
   </section>

   <section id="skills">